THUDM/ChatGLM3/finetune_demo/README_en.md

 > The fine-tuning path is recorded in .
 If your original model location changes, you should modify the path
 > of `base_model_name_or_path` in `adapter_config.json`.

+> Please note that we have only tested using NVIDIA Hopper (representative GPU: H100) and Ampère (representative GPU: A100) architecture and series of graphics cards.
+If you use a graphics card with another architecture, you may experience
+> 1. Unknown training problem/Video memory usage is different from the above.
+> 2. The architecture is too low and does not support certain features.
+> 3. The problem of reasoning effect.
+> The above three situations are problems that the community has encountered before.
+Although the probability is extremely low, if you encounter the above problems, you can try to solve them in the community.

 ```python
 def load_model_and_tokenizer(
         model_dir: Union[str, Path], trust_remote_code: bool = True